hisovereign/Ultraspan/README.md

 # Ultraspan

-- Combined single-span wallpaper utility
+- Combined single-span and multi-monitor wallpaper utility

-Ultraspan is a command-line tool that aims to be a true workaround to the **blurry wallpaper bug** in Linux Mint Cinnamon when using multiple monitors.
+Ultraspan is a command-line tool that aims to be a true workaround to the **blurry wallpaper background bug** in Linux Cinnamon.

 It pre-renders the final image using ImageMagick, bypassing Cinnamon's caching and scaling; It can also re-apply wallpaper settings periodically and in the background.